-The Yamaha Group aims to contribute to regions and community activities by planning and holding music events in various regions.
+The Yamaha Group aims to make contributions to communities and their invigoration by planning and holding music events in various regions.

 Contribution to Regional Community Development